Brendan Donovan Player Props: Cardinals vs. Guardians

 Brendan Donovan At The Plate

-- Donovan has four doubles, four home runs and 18 walks while batting .253.
+- Donovan has four doubles, five home runs and 20 walks while batting .257.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.